vossisboss/tutorial-series/style-your-site.md

 }
 ```

-Now, reload your portfolio site to reflect the CSS styles.
+Now, reload your portfolio site to reflect the styles.

 ```Note
 If your webpage's styles do not update after reloading, then you may need to clear your browser cache.